 2013 Jeep Compass Review

-Test drivers note that the Compass’ interior uses price-appropriate materials, including nice plastics and some soft-touch surfaces.
-While headroom is good in the front seats, one reviewer says that it’s difficult to find a comfortable driving position in the Compass.
+Automotive journalists note that the 2013 Compass’ interior uses price-appropriate materials, including nice plastics and some soft-touch surfaces.
+While headroom is good in the front seats, one critic says that it’s difficult to find a comfortable driving position in the Compass.
 Additionally, a number of reviewers point out that the Compass’ back seat is cramped, and the Compass has less cargo space than SUVs like the GMC Terrain.
 The Compass is less expensive than a number of affordable compact SUVs, but it also comes with fewer standard features than models like the Terrain, CR-V and Mazda CX-5.
 A four-speaker stereo with an auxiliary input jack comes standard, while available features include automatic climate control, Bluetooth and USB connectivity, navigation and a Boston Acoustics stereo with flip-down tailgate speakers.

 - "Competing with such established names as the Honda CR-V, Toyota RAV4 and Subaru Forester, the Compass has its work cut out for it, especially considering most of its newer rivals outshine it in the areas of engine technology, fuel economy and features." -- Kelley Blue Book

 - "Compass makes sense as a functional wagon for people who crave Jeep Grand Cherokee styling in a cheaper, more-compact package.
 For most others, there are better alternatives." -- Consumer Guide (2012)

 - "If it's true off-road capability you're after, the Jeep Wrangler and Nissan Xterra are worth a look.
 For around-town use, the Honda CR-V, GMC Terrain, Kia Sportage and Subaru Forester (just to name a few) all offer all-wheel drive for increased traction in bad weather with much better handling, performance and refinement in everyday driving." -- Edmunds (2012)